pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/README.md

 ## Places to Start

-  - So this projects demonstrates an implementation of some fairly advanced programing:
+  - So this project demonstrates an implementation of some fairly advanced programing:
     - Fetch API,
     - Module pattern using javascript Closures
     - Modal dialog (***not a pop-ups***)